 Second Semester Releases

-A. Prior to December 1, 2019, all students who were housed during the fall semester, but for the spring semester a) will not be registered due to January graduation, b) will be participating in a University-sponsored off-campus internship or exchange program, or c) receive a release recommendation from the Office of Disability Resources due to a new medical condition may cancel this agreement for the spring semester by written request to Housing without penalty when the room is vacated by December 19, 2019.
+A. Prior to December 1, 2023, all students who were housed during the fall semester, but for the spring semester a) will not be registered due to January graduation, b) will be participating in a University-sponsored off-campus internship or exchange program, or c) receive a release recommendation from the Office of Disability Resources due to a medical condition may cancel this agreement for the spring semester by written request to Housing without penalty when the room is vacated by December 21, 2023.

-B. Prior to December 1, 2019, all students who were housed during the fall semester, but for the spring semester receive a release from the residency requirement (including commuters), may cancel this agreement for the spring semester by written request to Housing with payment of a $200 cancellation fee when the room is vacated by December 19, 2019.
+B. Prior to December 1, 2023, all students who were housed during the fall semester, but for the spring semester receive a release from the residence hall agreement (including commuters), may cancel this agreement for the spring semester by written request to Housing with payment of a $200 cancellation fee when the room is vacated by December 21, 2023.

 Withdrawal, Separation or Leave of Absence